 Analyzing Verizon Communications's Unusual Options Activity

-On Friday, shares of Verizon Communications (NYSE:VZ) saw unusual options activity.
-After the option alert, the stock price moved up to $56.05.
+Verizon Communications (NYSE:VZ) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $56.37 following the option alert.

 - Sentiment: BULLISH